-A: Academy provides year-round after-school and Saturday enrichment courses for gifted students in grades K through 8.
+A: Academy provides year-round enrichment courses for gifted students in grades K through 8.
 Students have an opportunity to take advanced and hands-on courses that are unlike those you would find in a traditional classroom setting, like Quantum Physics, Microbial Ecology, Programming with Python, Paleozoology, Self-Paced Math, and more!

-A: Classes range in size from 3 to 10 students.
+A: Classes range in size from 4 to 10 students.
 The small class sizes allow teachers to personalize the content of their classes to the skill, knowledge, and comfort levels of their students.
 Students are also able to develop deeper connections with their teacher and their peers.

 My child is academically advanced for his/her age.
 How do I determine what grade level classes are appropriate for him/her?

 A: Academy classes are grouped by suggested age range and are designed for bright, curious minds.
 Our portfolio-style application provides opportunity for families to share quantitative and qualitative information that can help determine best fit based on your child’s interests and abilities.
 We encourage you to reach out for individual advisement as each class is unique in content and instructional approach.